At a glance

 Different challenges require different strategies to help kids get better at reading.

-for lots of reasons.
+Kids can have trouble with reading for lots of reasons.
 Not all kids develop skills on the same timeline.
 So in some cases, it’s a matter of catching up — especially for kids who are young for their grade.

 Reading difficulties can also be caused by differences in how the brain develops and functions.
 These learning and thinking differences don’t go away.
 But with the right support, kids can make big strides in reading.

 What it is: Dyslexia is a common learning difference that makes reading difficult.
 It can also cause trouble with other skills, like spelling, writing, and math.

 The reading connection: Kids with dyslexia struggle with decoding.
 This means they have trouble connecting letter symbols to the sounds they make.
 And that makes it hard for them to read fluently and accurately.

 It can also impact reading comprehension.
 So kids with dyslexia might have trouble answering questions about something they read.
 They might even avoid reading altogether — especially situations when they have to read out loud.

 See a list of signs of dyslexia.
 And find out what to do if you think your child has dyslexia.